capsulescodes/inertia-mailable/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
-In order to run MySQL tests, credentials have to be configured in the intended TestCases.

 <br>